Mr. Speaker, I am pleased to be back here in the House for the 43rd Parliament and to have an opportunity to speak to the Speech from the Throne.

 We know that we need to do more on pharmacare.
 That is extremely important.
 We have to do more on social enterprises.
 We have to do more on housing.

 We also know that we have to move forward aggressively on trade deals.
 We did so in the past.
 We had 14 trade deals signed in one mandate.
 I do not want to go too deep into that, but the three important ones are NAFTA, which we did extremely well, and of course, the Asia-Pacific one and the one with the European Union.
-Both of the last two brought 500 million people to the table who we can trade with.
+Both of the last two brought to the table 500 million people we can trade with.
 That is a billion people.

 We have the challenge of how we are going to work together.
 I was very pleased to listen to some, not all, leaders of the opposition in the House last week who clearly stated that they understood the challenge.
 The challenge is that Canadians want us to work together.
 Canadians want us to collaborate.
 Canadians know that we are the party to do so and we shall do that because it is extremely important.
 We are going to have to stop pointing fingers, I guess, and stop blaming people.
 A good idea is a good idea, no matter where it comes from in this chamber.
 It is extremely important to remember that.